Alabama governor invokes God in banning nearly all abortions

 The only exception would be when the woman's health is at serious risk.
 Women seeking or undergoing abortions wouldn't be punished.

-Rep. Terri Collins, the bill's sponsor, said she believes the measure reflects the beliefs of the majority of the state electorate.
-The vote came after 59% of state voters in November agreed to write anti-abortion language in the Alabama Constitution, saying the state recognizes the rights of the "unborn."
+The law's sponsor, Rep. Terri Collins, said she believes a majority of Alabamians support it: 59% of state voters in November agreed to write anti-abortion language in the Alabama Constitution, saying the state recognizes the rights of the "unborn."

-Ivey acknowledged Wednesday that the measure may be unenforceable in the short term, and even supporters expect it to be blocked by lower courts as they fight toward the Supreme Court.

 "It's to address the issue that Roe. v.
 Wade was decided on.
 Is that baby in the womb a person?"
 Collins said.

-Kentucky, Mississippi, Ohio and Georgia recently approved bans on abortion once a fetal heartbeat is detected, which can occur in about the sixth week of pregnancy.
+Kentucky , Mississippi , Ohio and Georgia recently approved bans on abortion once a fetal heartbeat is detected, which can occur in about the sixth week of pregnancy.
 Missouri's Republican-led Senate voted early Thursday to ban abortions at eight weeks, with no rape or incest exceptions.
+Louisiana lawmakers have been speeding toward passing a six-week ban.

 "We haven't lost a case in Alabama yet and we don't plan to start now.
 We will see Governor Ivey in court," said Staci Fox, president and CEO of Planned Parenthood Southeast.